Inheritance Tax (IHT) Planning

 What is Inheritance Tax (IHT)?

 Simply put, Inheritance Tax is the tax levied by HMRC on the estate of a deceased person.
 For the purposes of Inheritance Tax, an estate covers the deceased’s property and money, together with any of their possessions.

 As a rule, you will not pay Inheritance Tax if:

-However, even if your estate is less than the current threshold it will still need to be reported to HMRC.
+However, even if your estate is less than the current threshold and the estate is exempt from paying Inheritance Tax, it will still need to be reported to HMRC.

 Dealing with the complexity of Inheritance Tax